Planning a trip to Croatia, but not sure where to start? This Croatia travel guide is perfect for you!

 Where to book your Croatia trip

-If you’re not sure what websites are best to book your Croatia trip, here my top suggestions.
-These are the online platforms I personally use for every trip I plan.
+If you’re not sure what websites are best to book your Croatia trip, here are my top suggestions.
+These are the online platforms and travel resources I personally use for every trip I plan.

 Skyscanner is my favourite flight search engine.
 They collate lots of different airlines and will show you the cheapest flight combinations.
 You then have the option to buy on different platforms or from the airline’s own website.